 Newjoy Ice Cream sandwich board from a dairy showing products of the time.
-Painted by Tyrell & Jones, 1958, courtesy of and © D. R. Murray of Built In Dunedin blog at http://builtindunedin.com/
+Painted by Tyrell & Holmes, 1958, courtesy of and © D. R. Murray of Built In Dunedin blog at http://builtindunedin.com/

 Hokey Pokey ice cream.
 A national icon of foodstuffs, and officially the country’s favourite flavour next to (surprisingly) vanilla, in a land where the citizens have the highest consumption of ice cream per capita globally- sitting at well over twenty litres per annum, per person – even beating out the entire of the U.S. An amazing statistic really.

 So who invented it?
 It’s a very good question, actually.
 Next to the Pavlova debate, it may be the number one most hotly contested issue of that genre.